Synthesis Machines

 Glitch model

 Glitch is a bytebeat / chiptune-style noise synth.
-Instead of a fixed algorithm, it exposes a Formula selector that picks one of many built-in glitch algorithms (kicks, snares, vocal-ish chants, ring modulators, gates, fractals, low-bit textures…).
+Instead of a fixed algorithm, it exposes a Formula selector that picks one of 44 built-in bytebeat algorithms.
 The two Bit1 and Bit2 parameters tweak internal variables of the active formula — their meaning depends on the formula chosen.

 Each Formula reacts differently to Bit1 and Bit2, so the most efficient way to explore is to pick a Formula, then sweep Bit1 and Bit2 while listening.